 The Authority entered into an agreement on January 28, 1980, with the State of Florida Board of Trustees of the Internal Improvement Trust Fund (the Board) to lease Park lands from the Board comprised of 207.92 acres for a period of 94 years.
 The agreement does not call for any lease payments from the Authority but specifies that the Park lands shall be used for research, design, development, light manufacturing and assembly, and educational and related purposes in furtherance of essential public purposes.
-In prior years, the Authority transferred its leasehold interest in approximately 33 acres to the Board.
-On March 18, 2014, the Authority transferred its leasehold interest in approximately 96 acres of developed and undeveloped Park land to the Board, who subsequently transferred the interest to Florida State University and Florida A&M University.
+In prior years, the Authority transferred its leasehold interest in approximately 33 acres to Florida State University.
+On March 18, 2014, the Authority transferred its leasehold interest in approximately 96 acres of developed and undeveloped Park land to Florida State University and Florida A&M University.
 Effective September 15, 2024, the Authority released its ground lease rights back to the Board for approximately 25 acres.